bentrevor/rce/README.markdown

 - Hopefully, the fun part will be to try construct trades that cause favorable data inconsistency.

 - I'm really unsure about the objective of the game.
-I don't think it's zero-sum, since there's technically no resource that is limited.
+It's not technically zero-sum, since there's no resource that is limited.
 So the players could try to team up to "generate" the most money in the system.
 Or they could work together to beat the banks (whatever that means).
 Or they could just try to maximize their own hedge fund's accounts.